-- 2.9 Currently the most important local policy documents in consideration of the settlement hierarchy are the Replacement Calderdale Unitary Development Plan (RCUDP) and the Sustainable Community Strategy, Calderdale Futures.
-Both of these documents promote the creation of sustainable communities by improving accessibility to services and facilities. - 2.10 In addition other parts of the LDF evidence base will compliment the Settlement Hierarchy as they are developed.
+- 2.10 Currently the most important local policy documents in consideration of sustainable development and the settlement hierarchy for Calderdale include: - The Replacement Calderdale Unitary Development Plan (RCUDP); - Calderdale's Sustainable Community Strategy 2010-2020; and - Calderdale's Joint Wellbeing Strategy 2012-2022 - 2.11 All of these documents help promote the creation of sustainable communities by improving accessibility to services and facilities.
+They also seek to drive a general improvement of living standards in the district across the social, economic and environmental dimensions of sustainability. - 2.12 In addition to the above policy documents already in place, other parts of the Local Plan evidence base will compliment the Settlement Hierarchy as they are published and developed.
 These include: - the Strategic Flood Risk Assessment (SFRA); - the Employment Land Review (ELR); - the Strategic Housing Land Availability Assessment (SHLAA) - the Open Space, Sport and Recreation Study; and - the Green Belt Review